 Nonprofit culture often pushes urgency, exhaustion, and constant output.
 But movements aren’t sustained by “doing more”—they’re sustained by caring for people, protecting energy, and building systems that make organizing livable.
 Preserving resources is political.
 When our people burn out, systems collapse, campaigns stall, and movement knowledge disappears.
 Preserving resources is not scarcity—it’s strategy for longevity and…

-For nonprofits and grassroots formations committed to community power, sustainability is not just about financial longevity—it’s about building structures that hold community leadership, preserve institutional memory, and make organizing possible over the long haul.
-Sustainable structures do not center executive authority, donor influence, or rigid bureaucracy; they center people closest to the issues.
-True sustainability…
+The key to rooted social change is our ability to organize for sustained periods of time.
+For nonprofits and grassroots initiatives committed to community power, sustainability is not just about financial longevity—it’s about building structures that hold community leadership, preserve institutional memory, and make organizing possible over the long haul.
+“Where there is patience, there…